After Criticizing Barack Obama’s Golf Habit, Donald Trump Spent Close To One-Quarter Of His Presidency Golfing

-Donald Trump for years launched on Barack Obama’s golfing habits, but a new report found that Trump ended up spending significantly more time on the course than his predecessor — a total of one-quarter of his entire presidency.
+Donald Trump for years launched attacks on Barack Obama’s golfing habits, but a new report found that Trump ended up spending significantly more time on the course than his predecessor — a total of one-quarter of his entire presidency.

 As Mic reported, Trump’s time in office is coming to an end with a number of trips to the golf course during his Christmas holiday.
 On Wednesday, he marked his 313th visit to one of his company’s golf courses since taking office, the news outlet noted.